zeroc-ice/ice/distribution/src/windows/vc80/doc/README.txt

 against Ice @mmver@.0 with Ice @mmver@.1 (or later) without having to recompile or relink this application.

-Ice for .NET includes policy assemblies in bin that supply the .NET run time with the required compatibility information.
-Policy assemblies have names of the form policy.@mmver@.<package>.dll.
-For example, the policy assembly for IceBox is called policy.@mmver@.IceBox.dll.

-To upgrade an existing .NET application to a new patch release, the policy assemblies must be installed into the GAC along with the new Ice for .NET assemblies.

 Please refer to the RELEASE_NOTES.txt file included in this distribution for detailed upgrade instructions.